mozilla/activate.mozilla.community/_pages/rust-hack.md

 ## Activity Format

-For duration, we recommend at least 2-3 hours event with a minimum of 10 attendees.
+For duration, we recommend at least a 2-3 hours event with a minimum of 10 attendees.

 1. Put an event team together.
 Going alone is fine, but at least two people is advisable.
 Check the [Rust Community Calendar](https://calendar.google.com/calendar/embed?src=apd9vmbc22egenmtu5l6c5jbfc@group.calendar.google.com) - maybe there's already people in your area.
 You can also get in touch with the [Rust Community Team](mailto:community@rust-lang.org) for additional support.
 2. Try to find people with Rust experience who want to help.
 If you find none, this is fine - many Hack and Learns started out by curious people.

 Some Mozillians have already done such sessions.
 For example see [past Mozilla Reps events](https://reps.mozilla.org/events/#/period/past/category/rust/).